Flash (Queen song)

 "Flash" is a song by British rock band Queen.
 Written by guitarist Brian May, "Flash" is the theme song of the 1980 film Flash Gordon.

 There are two versions of the song.
 The album version ("Flash's Theme") is in fact the start to the film, with all the dialogue from the first scene.
-The single version contains dialogue cut from various parts of the film, most memorably, Brian Blessed's character Prince Vultan exclaiming "Gordon's alive?!"
+The single version contains dialogue cut from various parts of the film, including Brian Blessed's character Prince Vultan exclaiming "Gordon's alive?!" and Melody Anderson's character Dale Arden saying, "Flash!
+Flash I love you, but we only have fourteen hours to save the Earth!"
 This version was also included on the Greatest Hits compilation from 1981.

 The song's lead vocals are shared by May and Freddie Mercury, with Roger Taylor adding high harmonies.
 May plays most of the instruments, except for the bass guitar and drums.
 He used an Imperial Bösendorfer piano (with 97 keys instead of 88, having an extra octave on the low range), an Oberheim OB-X synthesizer (as seen in the song's music video), and his homemade Red Special electric guitar.

 The song reached number 10 on the UK Singles Chart and number three in Germany.
 On the U.S. charts, "Flash's Theme aka Flash" reached number 42 on the Billboard Hot 100.
 It peaked at number 39 on the Cash Box Top 100.

 Record World described the single version as a "supersonic cut with a chorus hook guaranteed to rescue tired holiday ears."